 Personal Assertion Token (PASSporT)

 IETF RFC 8225, Personal Assertion Token (PASSporT), defines a token-based signature that combines the use of JavaScript Object Notation (JSON) Web Tokens, JSON Web Signatures, and X.509 certificate key pairs, or Public Key Infrastructure (PKI), to create a trusted signature.
 The authorized owner of the certificate used to generate the signature can be validated and used to trace back to the known trust anchor who signed the certificate.
-The PASSporT includes a number of claims the signer of the token is asserting.
-The associated public certificate is used to verify the digital signature and the claims included in the PASSporT token.
-The public certificate is also used to validate the entity that signed the token through a Service Provider Code (SPC), as defined in IETF RFC 8226, Secure Telephone Identity Credentials: Certificates.
+The PASSporT includes a number of claims the signeris asserting.
+The associated public certificate is used to verify the digital signature and the claims included in the PASSporT .
+The public certificate is also used to validate the entity that signed the PASSporT through a Service Provider Code (SPC), as defined in IETF RFC 8226, Secure Telephone Identity Credentials: Certificates.
 The validated claims and the validated identity of the entity signing the claims can both be used to determine the level of trust in the originating entity and their asserted SIP RPH information.

 Authenticated Identity Management in the Session Initiation Protocol